SYMPOIESIS

 An incredible interspecies exhibition, culminating from the microbiomes in beehives, humans, and the bread we share.

 Honey Fingers Collective centres on the intricate connections between the common honeybee (Apis mellifera) and humanity.
-Collaborative projects explore and cultivate "bee cultures," reflecting shared spaces of interaction, cohabitation, and co-creation between honeybees and humans.
+The collaborative works explore and cultivate "bee cultures," reflecting shared spaces of interaction, cohabitation, and co-creation between honeybees and humans.
 The collective’s work functions as a dynamic ecosystem, where the symbiosis between species is continually activated, reimagined, and celebrated.

 SLIP